SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 I could not classify the song based on pre-existing genres (except indie/alternate) so I coin the term "Emotionally-Charged-Operatic-Arias": Operatic and Arias since the primary focus is not on the background/complementary music but rather on the vocals of the singer themself.

-> Relationship Level can be translated to Sentiment (on the artist); I use "Relationship Level" since the artist is me.
+> Relationship Level can be (with qualifications) translated to Sentiment (on the artist); I use "Relationship Level" since the artist is me.

-> **I reiterate the song was sung by me**
+> **I reiterate the song was sung by me.
+Please use headphones for the best experience and use the SoundCloud link
+> (found inside "Notes on Data Attributes/Features: (How much they) Liked the song (Dependent Response Variable)) because I
+> don't trust compression algorithms (almost a joke).
+> (I will also mention *most* of the "flaws" are flaws I am aware of; I included them for the sake of the project :)**

+> If you get tired of skimming through the entire README.md owing to a characteristic of the project, be so kind as to do me a service
+> and read the "Footnote/Coming Clean".

 ---